 - Establish a safety program that identifies hazards and assesses and manages their risks.
 The plan should reduce the likelihood of the hazards causing harm

 - Ensure the program will meet the needs of the workplace and the workers.
-It must reflect the nature of the workplace and the type of work, as well as the hazards that exist
+It must reflect the nature of the workplace and type of work, as well as the hazards that exist

 - Monitor and evaluate the program's effectiveness.
 A process must be in place for staff to do this regularly.
 For help, use the JOHSC Annual Evaluation Tool (DOCX, 150KB)

-If faced with a WorkSafeBC order, penalty or possible prosecution, a manager must show that they acted with due diligence.
-Sufficient documentation of safety program activities is necessary.
+If faced with a WorkSafeBC order, penalty or possible prosecution, you must show that you acted with due diligence.
+You must provide sufficient documentation of safety program activities.
 Learn more about WorkSafeBC inspections.

-WorkSafeBC's Due Diligence Checklist (PDF, 43KB) outlines key requirements for managers to consider to determine if their safety program would meet the due diligence.
+WorkSafeBC's Due Diligence Checklist (PDF, 43KB) lists key requirements for you to determine if safety program meets the due diligence.